gervy28/gervy28/README.md

-- 👋 Hi, I’m @gervy28 or Nate Gervenak a guy who loves the physical and the digital
+- 👋 Hi, I’m @gervy28 but people call me Nate.
+I love the physical and the digital.
-- 👀 I’m interested in collaborating with more skilled programmers to grow my skills
+- 👀 I’m interested in PHP, WordPress, and React Development - I want to build awesome tools
-- 🌱 I’m currently learning WordPress Plugin Development, Laravel and how to build cabinents.
-- 💞️ I’m looking to collaborate on projects that need some managerial help + front end help
+- 🌱 I’m always growing the skills that help with Full Stack Dev.
 - 📫 To get in touch just send me an email at gervenaknate@gmail.com

 <!---